 Graeme Scott Chief Financial Officer and Company Secretary Graeme is a fellow of the Association of Chartered Certified Accountants (UK) (ACCA) and has worked in both Australia and the United Kingdom.
-Graeme has spent the last 16 years working as CFO in the resources sector and has specific expertise as a dual CFO and Company Secretary for both ASX and TSX listed companies.
+Graeme has spent the last 18 years working as CFO in the resources sector and has specific expertise as a dual CFO and Company Secretary for both ASX and TSX listed companies.
 Prior to joining Widgie he was CFO and Company Secretary of ASX listed Peak Rare Earths, playing a critical role in progressing the Company's flagship project from the exploration stage to completion of definitive feasibility study.
-Appointed: 1 July 2021 Jason Carone Jason is a Chartered Accountant with over 20 years' experience in accounting and company administration in Australia and South East Asia.
-He holds a Bachelor of u u u u u u u u u u u u u u u u u u u ess Law from Curtin University and is a member ralia & New Zealand, and Chartered Secretaries Appointed: 15 March 2021 Ceased: 1 July 2021
+Appointed: 1 July 2021